 As a result of the population growth in the Salt Lake Valley’s southwest section in the 1960s, Bingham High grew from 231 students in 1957 to 934 pupils in 1971.
 At this time, it was decided that still another high school would have to be built.
 The site selected for the new school was in South Jordan at 10400 South 2160 West.
 At the urging of the student body, the school board decided to retain the name of Bingham for the new school.
 The fourth Bingham High School was erected at a cost of nearly $11,000,000 and opened its doors in September 1975 to 1,246 students.
 Designed on the open classroom plan that was faddish at the time, the building was dedicated in April 1976.
 Permanent interior walls were erected in 1991 and 1992 when the open plan proved unworkable.
 The gymnasium was remodeled and expanded in 2002 and then connected to the main building with classrooms and an enlarged cafeteria.
 The academic areas of the school were renovated in 2003.

 Bingham’s student population grew to nearly 3,000 in 1980, which necessitated the opening of West Jordan High School in the fall of 1981.
 Enrollment continued to explode in the 1990s making Bingham the largest high school in Utah by the middle of the decade.
 The opening of Copper Hills High School on the New Bingham Highway in West Jordan in the fall of 1995 helped to reduce crowded conditions at Bingham.
 The diminished Bingham attendance boundaries included pupils from the towns of Riverton, South Jordan, Bluffdale and Herriman.
 Bingham’s population grew again to over 3,000 by 1999 when Riverton High School opened.
 The new Riverton School reduced Bingham’s student body by nearly one half.
-In the first decade of the new century, new construction in South Jordan (Bingham’s new boundaries), increased the Bingham High School student body to over 2,500 students by 2012.
+Nevertheless, in the first two decades of the new century, new construction in South Jordan (Bingham’s new boundaries), and the southwest part of the Salt Lake Valley, continued to increase the student bodies of Bingham and Riverton High Schools.
+Herriman (2010) and Mountain Ridge (2019) high schools would be constructed to accommodate that growth.
+These new schools would make a total of six high schools serving the area that was once served by Bingham High School in 1975.
+By 2020, there were a little over 2,500 students enrolled at Bingham.

 Bingham High School turned 100 in 2008.
 Throughout the centennial year of 2008-2009 this milestone was commemorated in a monumental manner.
 The motto chosen for the centennial was “Bingham High School—Then, Now, and Always.”
 The year-long celebration, held from graduation in 2008 to graduation in 2009, included a birthday celebration on September 9, 2008 (the day Bingham High opened in 1908), special centennial Homecoming and Candlelight Service programs, commemorative events at the 2008 and 2009 graduations, centennial football and basketball games with Jordan High School, a Patriotic Assembly and a Champions’ Assembly featuring alumni from most all Bingham’s state championship teams.
 In-school activities recounting each of the ten decades of Bingham’s past, a centennial history book, commemorative memorabilia, time capsules and reunions of all kinds were held to celebrate a century of Bingham history and achievement.
 A lasting reminder of Bingham’s remarkable milestone was the creation of the Centennial Plaza.
 Located in front of the school by the flag poles and paved with Lasting Legacy Bricks engraved with the names of contributors, this landmark also included the 10-foot Miner statue designed by Stan Watts.
 All these activities and projects, brought alumni and community members back to Bingham High School, provided opportunities for Miners past and present to not only celebrate their proud past, but also to inform them of current school plans and events, and to inspire and encourage them to become a part of the school in the future.
 All these goals were achieved in a most remarkable way as the Centennial and its legacy catapulted Bingham High into its second century in grand style.

-In the years since the Centennial Bingham’s Miners have continued to build on the school’s proud past, always remembering that its history and traditions are important part of what makes Bingham the school it is today.
+Throughout their history, Bingham’s Miners have continuously built on the school’s proud past, always remembering that its history and traditions are important part of what makes Bingham the school it is today.
 A story that illustrates this important fact occurred one day when a Miner graduate of the 1920s came to the South Jordan Bingham High School building with its wide halls, carpeted classrooms, modern library, and massive gymnasium and remarked that this school was nothing like the small three- storied structure that he attended in the narrow confines of Bingham Canyon.
 “No,” he remarked, “It is just not the same Bingham.”
 Anyone who simply looked at the physical structure of the two buildings would quickly agree and conclude that Bingham’s physical facilities and locations had changed greatly over its first hundred years.
 However, it has not been the bricks and mortar that have made Bingham High, but its traditions, teachers and students.
 The foundations of these traditions were laid by hard working Miner students and teachers over a century before in Bingham Canyon.
 Although the city of Bingham, all the previous Bingham High School buildings, and even Bingham Canyon have disappeared, the spirit of those old time Miners lives on in South Jordan through the Bingham High School traditions that are reenacted on a yearly cycle and in the lives of Miner students and teachers today.